 Recent Graduates of the Child Neurology Program have pursued diverse clinical and research careers including:

-- Neurophysiology Fellowship - University of Michigan; National Institute of Health; University of Colorado; Northwestern University
+- Neurophysiology or Epilepsy Fellowship - University of Michigan; National Institute of Health; University of Colorado; Northwestern University

 - Neurological Sciences Academic Developmental (NSADA) - National Institute Of Neurological Disorders and Stroke K12 Grant yielding three years of protected time for basic or clinical research in child neurology